stackrox/stackrox/scanner/decisions/0007-redhat-cvss-scores.md

 ## Context

 [ClairCore](https://github.com/quay/claircore) provides us with CVSS scores from NVD in the form of a Vulnerability Report enrichment.
-These scores may be not accurate for Red Hat products, as Red Hat analyzes each CVE and, potentially, reassigns the CVSS score.
+These scores may be inaccurate for Red Hat products, as Red Hat analyzes each CVE and, potentially, reassigns the CVSS score.
 For example: [CVE-2021-26291](https://access.redhat.com/security/cve/CVE-2021-26291).

 There is currently work being done in ClairCore to [adopt CSAF and VEX files for Red Hat vulnerability data](https://www.redhat.com/en/blog/vulnerability-exploitability-exchange-vex-beta-files-now-available),